Yry01/project-insomnia/README.md

 3. pixijs 2 points
 4. google auth 1 point

-Note: We talked to Cho and he said our group only need to do 7 complexity points.
+Note: We talked to Cho and he said our group only need to do 7 complexity points, because there are no other complexity points fit our project.

 ### Alpha version